nim-lang/Nim/doc/manual_experimental.md

 ```

-constructor pragma
+Constructor pragma
 ==================

-The `constructor` pragmas has two ways of being used: in conjunction with `importcpp` to import a C++ constructor and as a way to declare constructors that works similarly to `virtual`.
+The `constructor` pragma has two ways of being used: in conjunction with `importcpp` to import a C++ constructor and as a way to declare constructors that work similarly to `virtual`.

 Consider: